Q&A with Sarah Ferguson, Duchess of York and Marguerite Kaye!

 How did it differ to your own Mills & Boon books?

-Her Heart for a Compass is a story of following the heart, but it is also a coming of age novel.
+is a story of following the heart, but it is also a coming of age novel.
 So, the focus is on the journey, literal and emotional, that Lady Margaret takes.
 The heroine’s finding true love at the end of the book is the icing on the cake, rather than the solution to all her problems – and in that sense it is similar to my Mills & Boon romances.

 Believe it or not, I recently celebrated my 50th book for Mills & Boon so I must be doing something right.
 But I love to set myself challenges.
 Lady Margaret’s story is the biggest book I’ve ever written, both in scope and wordcount.
 It is double the length of a Mills & Boon Historical Romance so there’s more space to include abundant amounts of research to provide colour and historical context to Lady Margaret’s story, an aspect of writing which the Duchess and I both loved, since we share a real passion for history.